archway-network/archway/docs/account.md

 ## Get Tokens

-**Note:** Querying account balance, send and receive tokens work only if you are running a full node on your machine or you are joined a network.
+**Note:** Querying account balance, send and receive tokens work only if you are running a full node on your machine or you have joined a network.

 On a testnet, getting tokens is usually done via a faucet.